xingstar97/Harvard_CS109/cs109a_hw6_web.md

-*your answer here*

 From here, we can observe that Blood Pressure, Glucose, SkinThickness, Insulin, BMI - all have minimum values of 0, which does not make logical sense.
-Let's see how many data points contain disguised missing data, by seeing how any of these values are 0.
+Let's see how many data points contain disguised missing data, by seeing how many of these values are 0.
 Thus, we can observe that there are many missing values.